Minneapolis council member's brother stabbed, critically wounded

-A man who was stabbed and critically wounded outside a south Minneapolis corner store Thursday is the brother of Sixth Ward Councilmember Jamal Osman.
+A man who was stabbed and critically wounded outside a south Minneapolis corner store Thursday is the brother of Sixth Ward City Council Member Jamal Osman.

-In a statement Friday, Osman said that his brother, Liban, became a victim of the "senseless violence" that had affected "too many families in the ward."
+In a statement Friday, Osman said that his brother, Liban, became a victim of the "senseless violence" that has affected "too many families in the ward."

 "God willing, my brother will live," the statement read.
 "Hopefully his wounds will heal and he will be able to resume a close to normal life.
 But there are so many wounds that cannot heal and people who lose their lives to violence like he experienced."

-Just before 4:30 p.m., police and paramedics were called to the 1900 block of Chicago Avenue for a report of a stabbing where they found the two men with critical injuries.
+Just before 4:30 p.m., police and paramedics were called to the 1900 block of Chicago Avenue on a report of a stabbing where they found the two men with critical injuries.

 The men, one of whom had stab wounds to the head and the other who had been shot in the leg, were taken to a hospital.

-An MPD spokesman said Friday that the two men were being treated at the hospital, but no arrests had been made.
+A Minneapolis police spokesman said Friday that the two men were being treated at the hospital, but no one has been arrested.

 "We know who's involved and the investigators are trying to determine what transpired," said the spokesman, officer Garrett Parten.
 "We were working to figure out who was the aggressor and what the altercation was about."